evgv/callisto/README.md

 # Callisto (DEMO)

-Callisto is a simple, static site generator.
+Callisto is a simple static site generator.

 ### How to use